dougrasf/CPP-Modules/README.md

 CPP-01: This module is designed to help you understand the memory allocation, reference, pointers to members.

 CPP-02: This module is designed to help you understand Ad-hoc polymorphism, overloads and orthodox canonical classes in CPP.

+CPP-02: This module is designed to help you understand Inheritance in CPP.